gdsc-brawijaya/GDSCToast/README.md

 ## Prerequisites

-- For gradle version below 7
+- For old version of gradle (before arctic fox update)

   Add this in your root `build.gradle` file (project scope)